Welcome to today's edition of the Rush 24-7 podcast.

 I don't think too many of you probably saw this.

-But a Republican consultant was working with Mayor Doomberg, a Democrat, liberal Democrat, well, he may still call himself an independent, but he's a liberal Democrat.
+But a Republican consultant was working with Mayor Doomberg, a Democrat, liberal Democrat.

-Mayor of New York City, a Republican consultant was helping Mayor Doomberg come up with uh TV ads against guns.
+Mayor of New York City, a Republican consultant was helping Mayor Doomberg come up with TV ads against guns.

-A re his name is Mike Murphy, Republican consultant.
+His name is Mike Murphy, Republican consultant.

 Not a Democrat political consultant, helping a Democrat come up with ads to eliminate guns, but a Republican consultant.

-So in Dole's view, this party's gotten so far to the right, it's so extreme that not even Reagan would fit in.
+So in Dole's view, this party's gotten so far to the right, it's so extreme, that not even Reagan would fit in.

 Not even Reagan could win.

-And certainly Bob Dole couldn't, and Nixon couldn't and so forth.
+And certainly Bob Dole couldn't, and Nixon couldn't, and so forth.

 So he wants the party to put a close for repairs sign up because it lacks vision and is unable to strike deals with Democrats.

-And that's what legislation is to people in um uh Dole's generation, you strike deals, you make deals.
+And that's what legislation is to people in Dole's generation.

 And the way the deals happen is this.